Super-brawl-team/epsilon/poincare/doc/style_guide.md

 ## Only edit Trees on the TreeStack

-TreeStack is the only place Tree edition is allowed.
+The `TreeStack` is the only place where `Tree` edition is allowed.

-When a Tree is stored out of the TreeStack and needs to be changed, it is copied onto TreeStack, edited there, and the original tree is overwritten with the result.
+When a `Tree` is stored out of the `TreeStack` and needs to be changed, it is copied onto `TreeStack`, edited there, and then the original `Tree` is overwritten with the result.

 ## Use switch and C-style code with Tree structure

-To avoid heavy v-tables and better organize the code, we steer away from heavy use of virtuality on our Tree structure.
+To avoid heavy v-tables and better organize the code, we steer away from heavy use of virtuality on our `Tree` structure.

 > [!CAUTION]
 > Avoid this: